How to deal with homesickness at uni

 Keep in touch with loved ones

-Thanks to social distancing measures, students are now spending hours locked away in their rooms with limited social interaction – triggering feelings of isolation and anxiety.
+With virtual learning still very much a thing, students are more likely to spend hours locked away in their rooms with limited social interaction – triggering feelings of isolation and anxiety.
 Keeping regular contact with friends and family back home is now more important than ever.
 Call your friends, relatives and the people you care about.
-You may not be able to physically meet, but fortunately modern technology means you can get pretty close to it!
+Even if you're not always able to physically meet, modern technology means you can get pretty close to it!
 Arrange a Facetime with friends, stick on a movie or cook dinner together – there are lots of ways to stay connected if you’re fed up of having a 10-minute phone call.

 Reinvent home comforts

 According to surveys, the thing we miss the most when away from home is our beds.
 Luckily for you, true student beds are the perfect bed to cheat on your home bed with.
 They are guaranteed to offer the snugness and comfort of all home beds because they were picked out by none other than true students themselves!
 Other than our beds and loved ones, when we miss home, it’s often the little things we do that we really miss.
 Habits, traditions, routines – that sort of thing.
 Fortunately, these things can often be recreated wherever you are.
 For example, by cooking your favourite home meals, watching old TV shows or using familiar fragrances and fabric softeners.
 You can even use apps like Borrow my doggy or Pawshake to ease the pain of missing your furry friend.